 To help you settle in, many of our students suggest being open to meeting new people.

-“Be confident, don’t be shy, and don’t worry about speaking English” says International Year One student Yolanda, from China.
+“Be confident, don’t be shy and don’t worry about speaking English” says International Year One student Yolanda from China.
 “Try to explore new areas and meet new people, because I think you can meet amazing people here, make new friends and enjoy your university life.”

 What is student life like in Brighton?

 Courses at the International Study Centre are specifically designed for international students.
-Teaching and learning styles are the same as you will experience at university, to prepare you for higher-level study.
+Teaching and learning styles are the same as you will experience at university, in order to prepare you for higher-level study.
 Coming from another education system and teaching style, you might find staff use different methods than you are used to.

 The International Study Centre will help you discover who you are and what you enjoy.
 Your course will teach you essential academic skills, but you should take responsibility for your development.
 This means: